 Common forms of business organisation and their tax treatment

 Business can be developed by way of corporate entities, most commonly in the form of joint-stock companies (SA) requiring a minimum share capital of €60,000 or limited liability companies (SL) requiring a minimum share capital of €3,000.
-The responsibility of the shareholders is limited in both cases.
+The liability of the shareholders is limited in both cases.

-From the tax viewpoint, corporations, generally speaking, including not only SA and SL, but also other types of commercial companies, are subject to corporate income tax (CIT) regulations, which are levied on all legal entities resident in Spain.
+From the tax viewpoint, corporations, generally speaking, including not only SA and SL, but also any other types of commercial companies, are subject to corporate income tax (CIT) regulations, which are levied on all legal entities resident in Spain.

 Certain entities, mainly public entities and certain income from non-profit organisations, can be exempt from CIT.